JavaTMP/JavaTMP/docs/pages/javatmp-java-ajax-project-version.md

 *   Use [Google Gson 2.8.2](https://github.com/google/gson "Google Gson JSON Java Library")
 *   Use [Standard Taglib 1.2](http://central.maven.org/maven2/javax/servlet/jstl/1.2/ "Java Web Standard Taglib maven repository")

-`JavaTMP-Java-Ajax-Starter` project is a general dynamic web application with a subset of dynamic plugins and pages to provide a general demo to test and use specific plugin in Java Web environment.
+`JavaTMP-Java-Ajax` project is a general dynamic web application with a subset of dynamic plugins and pages to provide a general demo to test and use specific plugin in Java Web environment.
 The following documentation page provide you a list of dynamic pages exist on the dynamic java version : [Dynamic Java Bootstrap Web Application features](/pages/dynamic-java-bootstrap-web-application-features "Dynamic Java Bootstrap Web Application features")

-Remember that the `JavaTMP-Java-Ajax-Starter` project is a Netbeans IDE 8.2 project, so you can directly import and open it there.
+Remember that the `JavaTMP-Java-Ajax` project is a Netbeans IDE 8.2 project, so you can directly import and open it there.

-The following tree provides a high level folder structures of our `JavaTMP-Java-Ajax-Starter` web application with its description and usage and for a running web application structure see our [online demo for WAR file contents](http://java.javatmp.com:8080/JavaTMP-Java-Ajax/#/JavaTMP-Java-Ajax-Starter/pages/plugins/tree/fancytree/plain_fancytree "Dynamic Java Bootstrap WAR file contents structure"):
+The following tree provides a high level folder structures of our `JavaTMP-Java-Ajax` web application with its description and usage and for a running web application structure see our [online demo for WAR file contents](http://java.javatmp.com:8080/JavaTMP-Java-Ajax/#/JavaTMP-Java-Ajax/pages/plugins/tree/fancytree/plain_fancytree "Dynamic Java Bootstrap WAR file contents structure"):
 ```
-./JavaTMP-Java-Ajax-Starter
+./JavaTMP-Java-Ajax
 |---.eslintrc (ESLint plugin configuration file which contains directive and parameters to gulp-eslint gulp plugin)
 |---.gitignore (git SCM meta file to exclude mainly ./node\_modules and ./nbproject/private/ folders from versioning)
 |---build.xml (Netbeans IDE auto generated ant build script. used to compile, build, package project through Netbeans IDE or manually by command line)